tsunamishadow/bonusheroes/fortniteseason11.md

 ## Experience Actions Table

+*I'm attempting to fill this in with as much accurate information as possible, there may be mistakes and blank spots while I 'research'.*

 ## Medals and Medal Punchcard

 Each day the Medal Punchcard can be filled in with up to 10 medals.
 Each medal filled in gives 8,000 XP with the 5th and 10th giving 16,000 XP.
 Medals can be earned by performing in game feats in a single game.